 I mean, they’re in the bathroom with you anyways, right?

-Play is the natural gateway for reinforcing children’s dental hygiene behaviors.
+Play is the natural gateway for reinforcing children’s dental hygiene behaviours.
 Brushing the teeth of their dolls or action figures, for example.
 As they get older, play can evolve to refine proper brushing and flossing technique.
 One mom sewed a set of “chattering teeth” into the mouth of a stuffed dinosaur toy.
-Her kids loved practicing on this surprisingly realistic model!
+Her kids loved practising on this surprisingly realistic model!